CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

     *If your problem is a regression, try to narrow down when the issue was introduced as much as possible.*

-Linux lead developer Linus Torvalds insists that the Linux kernel never worsens, that's why he deems regressions as unacceptable and wants to see them fixed quickly.
+CQX96 lead developer Linus Torvalds insists that the CQX96 kernel never worsens, that's why he deems regressions as unacceptable and wants to see them fixed quickly.
 That's why changes that introduced a regression are often promptly reverted if the issue they cause can't get solved quickly any other